 I have been approached by a friend who had his daughter's recent wedding video filmed with the camera held 90 degrees off.
 The result is the whole thing being horizontal.
 How could I fix this for him in Premiere? - David

-If you have the same problem with David, then, you are on the right page.
+If you have the same problem with David, then you are on the right page.
+It is inevitable to shoot different videos with various angles.
+In this case, it is necessary to rotate videos.
 In this tutorial, we're going to tell you how to rotate a video in Adobe Premiere Elements and Pro.

 Step 1: import video

 Start up the program.
 Click File and import to start flipping the video.
 After it is imported, drag it to the timeline.

 Highlight the desired piece of video on the timeline panel.